 The struggles, and the miracles, in the life of Jesus continued all the way to His resurrection.
 We see God’s supply but we also see the restraining hand of God as His Son suffered many things.
 In this, our own faith is built.

 I have seen the miraculous in my life.
 So have you.
 God showed up in unexpected places with just what I lacked.
 I have prayed for help and God granted it.
-I have also prayed for 24 years for something else before He answered.
+I also prayed for decades for something else before He answered.
 Can I know the reasons for why He waited?
 Not all of them.
 But when He finally did move, I can tell you that it felt like the right time.
 In the waiting room of prayer, waiting was not my enemy though it felt like it.
 God knew the benefits.
 My spiritual grit was increased.
 Scripture was explored.
 Faith was exercised.
 Patience was learned.
 Compassion for others was born.

 We have many unanswered prayers today.
 God will break through with saving power and redemption for ALL of them.
 If not today, then one day.
 And when He does, we will give thanks that He does all things well.